adamsilver/fdpb/01-Register.md

 </form>
 ```

-It contains four fields and a submit button.
-Each field has a label.
-Labels are where our analysis begins.
+This form, at least for now, contains just four fields and a submit button.
+Each field has a label, which is where the analysis begins.

 ## Labels